Skip to content

 10. What does it take to win the modern pentathlon?
 (Medium)

 Answer: Fencing, swimming, equestrian show jumping, pistol shooting, and a cross-country run.
-Five events in one day.

 11. What was the first Summer Olympics to feature women?
 (Medium)

 Answer: Paris 1900.
-22 women competed in 5 events: tennis, sailing, croquet, equestrian, and golf.
+22 women competed across five sports: tennis, sailing, croquet, equestrian, and golf.

-The Soviet Union is second in the all-time table despite only competing from 1952 to 1988.
+The Soviet Union is second in the all-time table despite competing only from 1952 to 1988.
 China has climbed fast since Beijing 2008.
 Russia’s all-time count has shrunk under reallocations from doping cases.

 Paris 2024 Olympic Trivia Questions [14-32]